 - Talk to them during the day to see if anything is particularly worrying or stressing them which you can then work on.

-- Make sure they have a stable and positive bedtime routine and set bed times.
+- Make sure they have a consistent bedtime routine.

 - Make sure they get enough sleep and aren’t getting too tired.